NunoLinhares/TridionContextEngineWrapper/README.md

 A C# and Java library to use with SDL's Tridion Context Engine Cartridge.
 Exposes claims as strongly-typed properties of Device, Browser and Operating System

-Also has ASP.NET web controls that can display different markup for Device Families which are configurable in the Device XML.
+Also has ASP.NET web controls that can display different markup for Device Families which are configurable in the Families XML file.

 Important
 =========